enoreex/ice_net/README.md

   <li style="font-size: smaller;">Installation and support connections (RUDP functionality) - !!ITS NOT TCP!!</li>
   <li style="font-size: smaller;">Handle/Send reliable packets (RUDP functionality) - !!ITS NOT TCP!!</li>
   <li style="font-size: smaller;">Convenient logging system</li>
-  <li style="font-size: smaller;">Ability to change the low-level transport</li>
   <li style="font-size: smaller;">The library is cross-platform</li>
 </ul>

-<i>If you know enough about CMake, you can even write your own low-level transport (in the ice.aarck folder).
-You can write your own low-level transport using a_sock as absraction(Btw, I already created useful example, it comes with the library).</i>

 <h3>CMake (.a) or (.lib) or (.dll) or (.aar): </h3>